FAQs About Angel Investors

 - They make investments in order to gain a return on their money, to participate in the entrepreneurial process, and often to give back to their communities by catalyzing economic growth.

 - Angels make a return on their investment when the entrepreneur successfully grows the business and exits it, generally through a sale or merger.

-- The Center for Venture Research estimates that U.S. angel investors invested $24.8 billion in 77,730 small businesses in 2013.
+- The Center for Venture Research estimates that U.S. angel investors invested $24.1 billion in about 73,000 small businesses in 2014.
 Many of the investments were in start-up or very early-stage companies.